elastic/kibana/x-pack/plugins/pulse_poc/README.md

 yarn es snapshot -E xpack.security.enabled=false
 ```

-You must run Kibana on localhost and port 5601 (the defaults) and not be using
+Only after Elasticsearch has finished starting up, you must start Kibana on
-the basepath proxy, like so:
+localhost and port 5601 (the defaults) and not be using the basepath proxy:

 ```sh
 yarn start --no-base-path